johnvictorfs/dotfiles/README.md

 Instructions
 </summary>

-- **Before Installing:** Most packages will attempt to be installed with `pacman` (Arch Repository Package Manager) or `yay` (AUR Package Manager), some Python (pip) packages will be installed as well in the setup script.
+- **Before Installing:** Most packages will attempt to be installed with `pacman` (Arch Repository Package Manager) or [`paru`](https://github.com/Morganamilo/paru) (AUR helper), some Python (pip) packages will be installed as well in the setup script.
 Even then most configuration is distro-agnostic, and you can read below what you can and cannot run depending if you're running an Arch-based distro or not.
 You can just answer 'n' to every installation prompt when running the below scripts if you're not using an Arch-based distro, and install the needed packages manually with your preferred package manager if necessary.

 - **Clone repository dotfiles to `~/dotfiles`:**